Vidi0/scratch-io/docs/wharf/patch.md

 used for the remaining data.
 Currently, the only supported compressions in wharf are:

- - Brotli (used on default patches),
+ - Brotli (used on default patches)
  - Zstandard (used on optimized patches)
  - gzip (not currently in use in itch.io, but supported anyways)